 The House is open on Tuesdays from 10-12pm when our archivists will be happy to help you with any enquiries or research.

 Mary Challis - Her family.
 Life and Legacy, published in 2025 to commemorate the centenary of her birth, explores her family background in Sawston, going on to outline her life and interests.
-It pays tribute to the Trustees and many Volunteers who have transformed the house and garden, since her bequest in 2026.
-It also depicts the state of the house and garden then and now.
+It pays tribute to the Trustees and many Volunteers who have transformed the House and Garden, since her bequest in 2006.
+It also depicts the state of the House and Garden then and now.